Devereux Advanced Behavioral Health

 In 2018-19, I am working at Devereux Advanced Behavioral Health, providing 6-week cycles of storytelling workshops to the youth who live there.
 The first and second cycles in Spring and Fall 2018 are dedicated to teenage girls who have been commercially sexually exploited, also known as sexual trafficking.
 We are working to help them cultivate and perform stories from their lives.
 In Winter and Spring 2019, I will work with other special populations at the facility, including one cycle dedicated to teenage boys in treatment foster care who have encountered trauma.

 Reference: Dr. Yolanda Graham, Executive Director of Mental Health Services, firstname.lastname@example.org

 Young African Leaders Initiative

-Summers 2016, 2017, and coming again in 2018, I have had a return engagement as a guest lecturer at Georgia State University’s Mandela Washington Fellowship for Young African Leaders Initiative.
+Summers 2016, 2017, and 2018, I’ve enjoyed a return engagement as guest lecturer at Georgia State University’s Mandela Washington Fellowship for Young African Leaders Initiative.

 Over the course of 3-4 workshops each summer, I help the fellows explore personal storytelling as a professional development tool under the framework of Storytelling for Your Personal Brand.